Bradderz65/realistic-stamina-mod-extended/README.md

 - Can be disabled in the configuration

 ### Modern UI
-- Clean, minimal progress bars for stamina and energy
+- Clean, minimal progress bars for stamina and energy.
+- **Two HUD Styles:**
+    - `DETAILED`: Shows bars with numeric values (e.g., "50/100") displayed next to them.
-- Percentage values displayed inside the bars
+    - `MINIMAL`: Shows only the bars for a less intrusive display.
+- **Scalable HUD:** The overall size of the HUD can be adjusted using the `hudScale` config option.
-- Color-coded based on current levels (green/yellow/red for stamina, blue for energy)
+- Bars are color-coded based on current levels (stamina: green/yellow/red, energy: blue).
-- Shows decimal precision for energy values
-- Hover functionality to display additional information
+- Speed multiplier is displayed below the bars when active (e.g., via `/showspeed` command).
-- Smooth animations when values change
+- Smooth animations when values change.

 ### Multiplayer Improvements
 - Thread-safe implementation for better stability in multiplayer